 - In May 2017, the Fish Passage Workgroup gained formal Chesapeake Bay Program acceptance of the methodology behind the “miles opened” metric to support its definition of an upstream functional network.

-- Partners have supported the removal of the Centreville Dam along a tributary to the Corsica River on Maryland’s Eastern Shore and the Monumental Mills Dam along Hazel River in Culpepper County, Virginia.
+- Partners have supported the removal of the Bloede Dam on the Patapsco River in Maryland and the Monumental Mills Dam along Hazel River in Culpepper County, Virginia.
 In addition, six dams have been removed in Pennsylvania: Dugan Run, Wildcat Run, the Camp Michaux Lower Dam, the Eckenrode Mills Dam, the Mountain Springs Dam 2 and the Solomons Creek Dam.

-- Supporting dam removal projects, including the removal of Bloede Dam.
+- Supporting dam removal projects, including the removal of Daniels Dam.

 - Establishing or continuing relationships with state dam safety programs to coordinate dam removal work.

 - Continue road/stream crossing assessments, project development and project implementation.

 - Consult with the Chesapeake Bay Program Communications Workgroup to develop communications products.